isomerpages/obs-oac/index.md

       title: About
       subtitle: Outdoor Education in Singapore
       id: infopic
-      description: "If you are looking for information about Outdoor Education in Singapore and the inaugural Outdoor Adventure Education (OAE) Council, this page has it all. "
+      description: If you are looking for information about Outdoor Education in Singapore and the inaugural Outdoor Adventure Education (OAE) Council, this page has it all.
       button: Read More
       url: about-us/overview/
       image: /images/noec 2022 - group informal.jpg